Date Joined: July 16, 2018

-We have two grown daughters and a 21 month old granddaughter.
+We have two grown daughters and a granddaughter, who will be two years old on Valentine's Day .
 She is a hoot!
 I love every minute I can get with her and, fortunately, we see them often.
 It is so astonishing that, every time we see her, even after only a week some times, she has changed so noticeably.
 Her vocabulary is growing very quickly now.

 We also have a good friend with four-and-a-half year old triplets.
 I sit for them when their Mother works and the daycare isn’t open.
 We also spend a fair amount of time with the four of them and enjoy the little ones as though they were also our grandchildren.